Diploma in Nursing

 General Nursing and Midwifery

-A diploma in GNM equips students with the necessary knowledge to attend to individual and community health problems, personal ailments and providing life support to patients.
-It is one of the choicest course amongst those wanting to pursue a diploma in Nursing.
-Students need to complete their schooling up to class 12th, preferably from medical science stream, or they can get a certificate of Nursing practice from Indian Nursing school.
+A diploma in GNM equips students with the necessary knowledge to attend to individual and community health problems, and personal ailments and provide life support to patients.
+It is one of the choicest courses amongst those wanting to pursue a diploma in Nursing.
+Students need to complete their schooling up to class 12th, preferably from the medical science stream, or they can get a certificate of Nursing Practice from an Indian Nursing school.
 This GNM course generally lasts 3 years, making students eligible for jobs in hospitals and other medical Institutions.

 Auxiliary Nursing and Midwifery